obiknows/weather-data-api/README.md

 [The Dark Sky Forecast API](https://developer.forecast.io/) polls the API every minute to grab the distance of the nearest storm to Columbia University (rel. to [Butler Library](https://en.wikipedia.org/wiki/Butler_Library))  and stores that in a redis store.
-At the same time, on every entry on the redis store, we calculate a moving average of the distance of the Storm and we send an alert via twitter, alerting us of whether a storm is moving closer or further
+At the same time, on every entry on the redis store, we calculate a moving average of the distance of the storm and we send an alert via twitter, alerting us of whether a storm is moving closer or further

-### Usage (TBD)
+### Usage

 1. Install numpy, [redis](http://redis.io/) and [birdy](https://github.com/inueni/birdy)
 2. In one tab start an instance of redis: